GitJournal/gitjournal.io/content/blog/2021-03-05-Last-3-months.md

 ### Focus

 The surprising side effect of it being harder to type, is that I'm now far pickier with the tasks I do.
-Earlier, I would get distracted far easily with other things - such as trying to build an open source version of 'x' or 'y', or a better voting system for GitJournal's issues, etc.
+Earlier, I would get easily distracted with other tasks - such as trying to build an open source version of 'x' or 'y', or a better voting system for GitJournal's issues, etc.

 ![Hands](/images/blog/2021/03/courtney-corlew--EnI0H6Wm6s-unsplash.jpg)